Compiled by the Road Trip Alberta team

 Winter in Drumheller is typically snowy and cold, with an average temperature of -18°C.

 Getting Around Drumheller

-Drumheller is a small town – so small in fact, that it does not have a public transit system!
+Drumheller is a small town – so small, in fact, that it does not have a public transit system!
 People get around via car, bicycle or walking.
-The town has a tourist map to help you find your way by foot.
+The town has a tourist map to help you find your way on foot.